eclipse-sumo/sumo/docs/web/docs/Simulation/VehicleInsertion.md

   edge.
 By default, insertion on an edge stops after the first failure in each time step
 - **--step-length** {{DT_FLOAT}}: the frequency of insertion attempts can be raised and also the number of possible headways (for a fixed departPos) is increased by setting a lower step-length.
-- **--extrapolate-departpos** {{DT_BOOL}}: Moves the default depart position of a vehicle downstream if it's departure time is a fraction of the simulation step-length.
+- **--extrapolate-departpos** {{DT_BOOL}}: Moves the default depart position of a vehicle downstream if its departure time is a fraction of the simulation step-length.
 The offset in depart position is proportional to the depart delay from step-length discretization.

 # Miscellaneous